fmarquezg/fmarquezg.github.io/_posts/2019-12-09-Rideshare_in_ATX.md

 ## Analysis

 When Uber and Lyft halted operations in Austin, they did so in an instantaneous fashion.
 They did not stop operations in a specific Zip Code or periodically reduced the number of drivers, they basically just shut down on from one day to another.
-In this scenario, measuring the effect of ridesharing on DWIs is not possible via randomized experiment techniques was not possible, but a causal inference approach is ideal for this scenario.
+In this scenario, measuring the effect of ridesharing on drunk driving via randomized experiment techniques was not possible, but a causal impact approach is ideal for this scenario.

 <p><br></p>

-CausalImpact assumes the treatment series can be explaned in terms of a control series that is not affected by the treatment or intervention.
-The challenge now becomes finding an appropriate control series.
+To infer the causal impact, we must predict the counter-factual response in a synthetic control what would have happened had no intervention taken place (i.e. Uber and Lyft not paused operations).
 <p><br></p>

 ### Controls